 Reduced lifetime /improved cooling of hot gas path components Burning hydrogen instead of natural gas will increase the moisture content in the exhaust gas causing a higher heat transfer to the gas turbine hot gas path components.
 This will require an adaptation of the cooling in order to avoid overheating of components.
 In addition, due to the higher moisture content hot corrosion is more likely to occur.
 Therefore, measures need to be undertaken to avoid these effects.

-Additional comments, suggestions, questions

-Additional figures would be good

-How to deal with references?

-Comment on other CO2-free energy carrier options (e.g. Ammonia, Methane, Methanol , ..) to be added in the H2 summary?

-Other integration topics (not combustion related; Should be treated in other chapters of the H2 summary document, e.g. “pre-cautions of a H2 power plant”):

-Sealing and ventilation of closed volumes must be considered seriously due to wide flammability limits of H2

-Determine the mixing technology in case the mixture is made on site at the power plant.
-What is the degree of homogeneity of the mixture needed?

-Potential of embrittlement, e.g. fuel supply lines/valves/seals

-In order to control and protect the gas turbine, fast online measurements of H2 concentration is needed for mixed fuels (H2/NG)

-Higher moisture in exhaust:

-Higher heat transfer in hot gas path, due to higher water content of combustion products.
-Hot corrosion could lead to degradation in lifetime.

-Condensation in ambience/visible white plume acceptable for people?
-Maybe need to partially condense in stack or other means

-Faster mixing with ambient air at stack

 Retrofit of existing gas turbines (5-10pages)